SompongSoftwareEnterprise/GMO/use-cases/uc301-upload-lab-result.md

 Postconditions
 --------------
-The request contain a lab result.
+The request contain all lab result.

 Basic Flow
 ----------
 1. Lab staff enters to lab-request page.
 2. Lab staff enters to the request  which perform file uploading.
-3. Lab staff clicks "Browse" button to select the file from directory.
+3. Lab staff uploads DNA Extraction file by clicks "Upload" text next from status "pending".
-4. Lab staff clicks "Upload" button to perform file uploading.
+4. Lab staff selects the file from directory dialog to perform uploading.
+5. The system changes status "pending" to "uploaded" on DNA Extraction status.
+6. The system changes status "Waiting for above sequence" to "pending" on Volume & Concentration Measurement status.
+7. Lab staff uploads Volume & Concentration Measurement file by clicks "Upload" text next from status "pending".
+8. Lab staff selects the file from directory dialog to perform uploading.
+9. The system changes status "pending" to "uploaded" on Volume & Concentration Measurement status.
+10. The system changes status "Waiting for above sequence" to "pending" on Endrogenous Gene Analysis status.
+11. Lab staff uploads Endrogenous Gene Analysis file by clicks "Upload" text next from status "pending".
+12. Lab staff selects the file from directory dialog to perform uploading.
+13. The system changes status "pending" to "uploaded" on Endrogenous Gene Analysis status.
+14. The system changes status "Waiting for above sequence" to "pending" on Gene Analysis status.
+15. Lab staff uploads Gene Analysis file by clicks "Upload" text next from status "pending".
+16. Lab staff selects the file from directory dialog to perform uploading.
+17. The system changes status "pending" to "uploaded" on Gene Analysis status.

 Alternate Flows
 ---------------